xraypy/XrayDB/doc/examples.rst

 :math:`\mu` calculations for materials
 ------------------------------------------

-While one can use the above values for :math:`\mu/\rho` to caclulate the attenuation of X-rays by multi-element materials, the :func:`material_mu` function is available to do the more convenient calculation of the X-ray absorption coefficient :math:`\mu` in units of 1/cm for a material and
+While one can use the above values for :math:`\mu/\rho` to calculate the attenuation of X-rays by multi-element materials, the :func:`material_mu` function is available to do the more convenient calculation of the X-ray absorption coefficient :math:`\mu` in units of 1/cm for a material and